primate-run/primate/docs/docs/backend/grain.md

 - `Store.has(store, id)` - check if record exists
 - `Store.count(store)` - count records
 - `Store.clear(store)` - clear all records

+### Using JSPI

+Grain stores use JSPI, JavaScript promise integration, to be able to use async code as if it were sync from Wasm.
+This currently only support in Node (with a flag) and Deno.

+In Node, instead of `npx primate`, you currently need to run `node --experimental-wasm-jspi node_modules/primate/lib/bin.js`.

+Deno can be used normally - `deno -A run npm:primate`.

 ## WebSocket Support